Accounting Assistant, Accounting Department

 - Ability to draft documents from general instructions

-- Ability to function on teams or solo, depending upon task required, and to move quickly and efficiently from one task to another
+- Ability to function on teams or solo, depending upon the task required, and to move quickly and efficiently from one task to another

 This individual must be able to handle the operations of a busy office responsible for managing important internal relationships and critical organizational documents.
 Preferred skills include: